 What Is ads.txt?

-Short for Authorized Digital Sellers, the ads.txt project is meant to improve transparency among programmatic players.
+Programmatic advertisers and publishers need to be vigilant in looking for ways to prevent ad fraud.
+One tool that can help is the ads.txt (short for Authorized Digital Sellers) project, which is meant to improve transparency among programmatic players.
 Using a system of plain text files accessible by distributors and buyers, publishers can easily disclose which companies have permission to sell their inventory.

 For security purposes, a publisher hosts their ads.txt file at the root level of their site domain.
 That way, it’s harder for anyone besides the publisher’s webmaster to edit it, giving the publisher complete control over what content appears on the file.

 The root level location also makes it convenient for programmatic buyers to find an ads.txt file by simply typing in a URL or using a bot, such as IAB’s free ads.txt crawler.

 How It Works

 Opening an ads.txt file brings up a data list, with each line corresponding to a specific authorized seller.
 Every entry includes three mandatory data fields and an optional fourth:

 1. Advertising System Domain Name.
 The first field lists the domain name of the exchange, SSP, or other ad-serving platform that buyers can use to purchase the publisher’s inventory.

 2. Account ID.
 The second field shows the publisher’s account ID associated with the advertising system listed in Field #1.